rails/rails/guides/source/active_support_core_extensions.md

 The name of children nodes is by default the name of the root node singularized.
 In the examples above we've seen "contributor" and "object".
 The option `:children` allows you to set these node names.

-The default XML builder is a fresh instance of `Builder::XmlMarkup`.
+The default XML Builder is a fresh instance of `Builder::XmlMarkup`.
 You can configure your own builder via the `:builder` option.
 The method also accepts options like `:dasherize` and friends, they are forwarded to the builder:

 ```ruby
 Contributor.limit(2).order(:rank).to_xml(skip_types: true)